Guacamaya (hacktivist group)

-Guacamaya is an international group of hackers that has published anonymous reports and leaked sensitive files in the public interest through Distributed Denial of Secrets and Enlace Hacktivista.
+Guacamaya (Spanish for 'macaw') is an international group of hackers that has published anonymous reports and leaked sensitive files in the public interest through Distributed Denial of Secrets and Enlace Hacktivista.
 It operates mainly in Central and Latin America and to date has hacked major corporations and the governments of Chile, Colombia, El Salvador, Guatemala, Mexico and Peru.

 Motivation

 The group says they're motivated by anti-imperialism and environmentalism, and that they fight against transnational corporations and external intervention in Latin America, singling out extractivism and the armed forces and the defense of natural resources and native communities.

 The group said they wanted to expose companies and governments, "so that everyone knows their way of operating, their actions, their profits and the interest that is clearly to profit no matter the damage they cause."
 Guacamaya told Motherboard in an email.
 "These hacks are another form of struggle and resistance, they are the continuation of an ancestral legacy; taking care of life.
 We hope to cause more people to join, to leak, sabotage, and hack these sources of oppression and injustice, so that the truth be known and that it is the people who decide to end it."
 They told Cyberscoop that they target "anything that represents oppressive states, multinational corporations and, in short, anything that supports this system of death."